Kotlin/KEEP/proposals/sealed-inline-classes.md

 fun `toString-impl`(value: Any?): String = "I3${`$value`}"
 ```

-The logic for `toString` applies for all methods, decrared in interfaces: if the method is not overridden in inline child, we do not generate redirect.
+The logic for `toString` applies for all methods, declared in interfaces: if the method is not overridden in inline child, we do not generate redirect.

 Note, that there is no function generated for the middle - we do not need one,
 since we cannot have objects of the middle type.
 Thus, we do not have `super`